LCSB-BioCore/COBREXA.jl/docs/src/basic_analysis.md

 ```@docs
 fba
 ```
-Here, we use `Tulip.jl`, a pure Julia interior point linear program solver, with the `fba` function from `CobraTools.jl`.
+Here, we use `Tulip.jl`, a pure Julia interior point linear program solver, with the `fba` function from `COBREXA.jl`.
 ```@setup fba
 model_location = joinpath("..","..", "models", "e_coli_core.json")
 ```
 ```@example fba
-using CobraTools
+using COBREXA
 using JuMP
 using Tulip